How It Began

 We also had extra funding from MTVH, plus a contribution from the two other Housing associations who manage our estate (Southern Housing and Notting Hill Genesis).

-From January 2023 to now
+From January 2023

 We partnered with Urban Growth to bring our plan to life, with valuable support from MTVH.

-Here’s some of the things we’ve accomplished:
+Here’s some of the things we accomplished:

 ☘️ Painting the bollards in collaboration with students from Streatham Wells Primary School.